- New infrastructure for a changing China

 New infrastructure for a changing China

-In 2019, the OPEC Fund intensified its longstanding cooperation with China by approving a new US$25 million loan to support the Wenshan Vocational Education Project and by signing a US$50 million loan to finance the Hezhou Healthcare Project.
+In 2019, the OPEC Fund intensified its longstanding cooperation with China by signing a US$50 million loan to finance the Hezhou Healthcare Project.

 The Hezhou Healthcare Project loan will support the government’s efforts to provide comprehensive elderly health care services in the Guangxi Zhuang Autonomous Region (GZAR), which borders Vietnam.
 A new 900-bed health care center will be built in Hezhou City, also providing long-term employment for over 400 staff.